3096/NTR-Screenshot-Mover/README.md

 - Move NTR screenshot files to `/Screenshots`
 - Detect file's last modified time for naming

-## Know issue:
+## Known issue:
 - The moving process is still very slow if the target directory is crowded.
     - Looks like 3DS file system just doesn't work well that way.
+Will need to create more directories.

 ## To do list: